Humans find peace near greenery. In this modern era of urbanized towns, it is quite difficult to find both (peace and greenery).

 It adds freshness with its vibrant colors.
-It is quite common in the Indian scenario.it has delicate paper thin flowers which fall off after a few weeks.
-It can be grown all year round in India.
+It has delicate paper thin flowers which fall off after a few weeks.
+It can be grown all year round.
 It is drought tolerant, salt tolerant and wind resistant.

 Light: Bougainvillea needs full sunlight and at least 5-6 hours of sunlight every day.

 Water: It needs moderate to limited watering.
 Bougainvillaea loves watering but should not be overwatered.
 Overwatering will cause root rot and it won’t flower.
 Too less water will cause the bracts and leaves to fall off.
 In winter periods when it is resting, it requires even less water.

 Soil: Bougainvillea requires well-drained soil.
 It should never sit in water.
 Allow 50 percent of the soil to dry out before watering again.
 Monthly organic fertilizers will strengthen the roots and help produce more flowers.
 It requires acidic soil. pH above 6.0 causes a high possibility of micronutrient deficiencies in the plant.

 Temperature: It does very well in moderate to hot climatic conditions across (21-39 degrees).
 However, it does not do too well under 4-degree centigrade.

 Care: Bougainvillea is disease resistant and pest resistant.
 Bougainvillaea can grow quite large quickly, so it should be trimmed regularly and pruned.
 This way you can help direct its growth.
 It can also be grown vertically up a trellis.
 It has toxicity level 3 and gloves should be used while handling the plant.